 It was September 18th 2018 when the TrapJumper push-rod camera burst onto the scene at the No-Dig Live trenchless exhibition at the East of England Showground in Peterborough.
-The long-anticipated launch for our latest push-rod camera offering, but unlike the Maxprobe range.
+The long-anticipated launch for our latest push-rod camera offering designed to tackle tight bends commonly found during a domestic drain survey, but unlike the Maxprobe range.
 The TrapJumper had been designed to do a different kind of inspection job.
 It was flexible.

 Now, if you ask any drainage inspection professional, a flexible push-rod is about as useful as a chocolate teapot, so why are we so proud of the TrapJumper’s ability to bend?
 Surely it would just coil up inside the pipe, right?
 Well, as global sales glide past the 350 mark and the TrapJumper infiltrates the US, South African and European markets, it is clear that it is more than just flexible.